Grilled Cedar Planked Salmon is simple and delicious

 - Steelhead Trout

-- Large cuts of vegetables such as zucchini or tomatoes
+- Large cuts of vegetables such as zucchini, cauliflower slices, onions, or halved tomatoes

 - Large pieces of hearty fruit, such as thick pineapple slices

-How to cook salmon on a cedar plank:
+How to grill salmon on a cedar plank:

-This cooking method is so simple.
+This cedar plank salmon recipe method is so simple.
 Just follow these important steps: